 We welcome guest speakers and offer perspectives on both international and national and global approaches.
 There is the possibility to develop projects and relationships with employers when you are on placements, and develop local and global networks.
 It is possible to present your ideas at conferences and develop your research ideas.

 It’s important to understand the roots of Dance Movement Psychotherapy, from the early pioneers through to the current thinking.
 You’ll cover concepts such as the theory and practice of the art form and the importance of improvisation, creativity, and play.

 You’ll use and reflect on psychotherapeutic theory, while considering the implications for placement and practice.

-The somatic understanding in psychotherapeutic practice is essential to the understanding of dance and movement practice.
+The somatic understanding in psychotherapeutic practice is essential to the understanding of the dance and movement practice.
 You’ll also explore anatomy and physiology, which are essential to your understanding of movement and its relevance for psychotherapy through experiential mediums in arts practice and in particular dance.

-We have excellent facilities, including a dance studio and enjoy cooperation and commonality with the other arts therapies.
+We have excellent facilities, including a dance studio and enjoy cooperation and commonality with the other Arts Therapies.

 What you will cover